Here's what you need to know about the health care bill

-After a failed attempt, House Republicans are on the verge of passing a revamped health care bill that would repeal much of the Affordable Care Act (a.k.a.
+After a failed attempt, House Republicans Thursday passed a revamped health care bill that would repeal much of the Affordable Care Act (a.k.a.
 Obamacare) and replace it with a new system.
-GOP leaders have scheduled a vote on the bill on Thursday.

 House GOP leaders pulled their American Health Care Act without a vote in March after facing widespread opposition from moderates, who worried it would leave millions of Americans unable to afford health insurance, and conservatives, who complained it saddled insurers with too many consumer protections.

-A revamped bill is back, though, thanks mainly to a series of major concessions to the conservative House Freedom Caucus and much smaller concessions to wavering moderates.
+The revamped bill managed to squeak by with enough votes in the House to pass, though, thanks mainly to a series of major concessions to the conservative House Freedom Caucus and much smaller concessions to wavering moderates.
 Here's what's new in the bill, what remains from the old one, and what the overall package means for your health care.

 What's the latest?